-Assumption Rationale for security objectives OE.Data_Store defines that the security and integrity of the security log is predicated on the assumption that the security administrator will archive and backup the security log prior to reaching its capacity and thus automatic pruning and physically protect archived data off-TOE.
+Assumption Rationale for security objectives A.Data_Secure OE.Data_Store defines that the security and integrity of the security log is predicated on the assumption that the security administrator will archive and backup the security log prior to reaching its capacity and thus automatic pruning and physically protect archived data off-TOE.
 Because there is no functionality within the TOE to prevent the Security Log from over-writing itself, such an environment is key to the security of the Security Log.

-Assumption Rationale for security objectives A.Phys_Secure As specified in OE.Phys_Prot , the method for providing physical security of the hardware is assumed to be restricted access.
+A.Phys_Secure As specified in OE.Phys_Prot , the method for providing physical security of the hardware is assumed to be restricted access.
 Restricted access will help to insure that assets used by the TOE, which are outside the domain of the TOE, remain secure.
 A.Sep_Strength Protection of the TOE for establishment of the required strict separation mode, as specified by OE.Sec_Setup helps to guarantee that all of the defined requirements to establish secure separation will be completed to provide the operational environment consistent with the scope of the evaluation.
 A.Admin_Secure OE.Perss requires administrators and personnel working in other privileged positions (e.g. TOE operators) to be carefully selected and trained.
 This includes authorization with the required need to know for all levels of the TOE and satisfies the assumption of secure administration.

-Table 4: Sufficiency of objectives holding assumptions
+Table 5: Sufficiency of objectives holding assumptions

-The following rationale provides justification that the security objectives are suitable to cover each individual organizational security policy, that each security objective that traces back to an OSP, when achieved, actually contributes to the implementation of the OSP, and that if all security objectives that trace back to an OSP are achieved, the OSP is implemented:
+The following rationale provides justification that the security objectives are suitable to cover each individual organizational security policy (OSP), that each security objective that traces back to an OSP, when achieved, actually contributes to the implementation of the OSP, and that if all security objectives that trace back to an OSP are achieved, the OSP is implemented.

 OSP Rationale for security objectives P.SEP This policy requires that those responsible for the TOE ensure that the hardware running the TOE provides independent partitions.
 These partitions are separated from each other by the environment with the objective OE.SIE that provides a special execution environment for a software component enforcing that objective.
-In addition, OE.CHANNEL provides the capability of associating I/O resources to logical partitions to restrict access to arbitrary I/O resources.
+In addition, OE.IO_Resource provides the capability of associating I/O resources to logical partitions to restrict access to arbitrary I/O resources.
+In addition OE.IO_Resource provides the capability of associating I/O resources to logical partitions, so that only assigned resources may have access to partition memory.
 P.HMC_Network In addition to restricting physical access to the HMC, OE.Phys_Prot requires that access via the remote support facility must also be prevented since this facility is not necessarily secure and outside of the TOE.

-Table 5: Sufficiency of objectives enforcing Organizational Security Policies
+Table 6: Sufficiency of objectives enforcing Organizational Security Policies